austinaoliu/austinaoliu.github.io/_posts/2018-03-26-Know where did Google track you.markdown

 <img src="https://github.com/aoliu95/aoliu95.github.io/raw/master/assets/images/loc.jpg" width="40%">

 One of the most sensitive data is the location history.
 Basically they know every place you have been, and even the speed you moved sometimes.
 So I wrote a small Shiny App to visualize your Google Location History.
-Although I know that, due to being an Android User for two years, Google may collected some thing *interesting*.
-But I don't expect to be that much!
+For myself, although I expected Google may collected some thing *interesting* as I used to be an Android User, but I don't expect to be **that much**!
 My dorm, my home, even the spot I hanged out with someone!

 ![My Loc History](https://github.com/aoliu95/aoliu95.github.io/raw/master/assets/images/Example.gif)
 *Wow, you really know me a lot Mr.Google.*